A-Tishin/sql-training/README.md

 ## Exercises

-To start working on exercise, open it as a folder in Visual Studio Code and run `npm install`
+To start working on exercise, open it as a folder in Visual Studio Code and run `npm install`.

 ### [🎬 SQL Movies](./sql-movies)